Links for Palaeobotanists

 The Palm and Cycad Societies of Australia (PACSOA): PACSOA is a group of affiliated, semi-autonomous, regional Palm and/or Cycad Societies, based in Brisbane, Queensland.

-The Palm and Cycad Society of Florida.
-The fossil Cycads.
+Palm & Cycad Societies of Florida, Inc. (PACSOF): The fossil Cycads.
 With paintings and reconstructions of Douglas Henderson, John Sibbick, and Mark Hallett.

 The Palm & Cycad Societies of Florida (PACSOF): Virtual Cycad Encyclopedia.
 Worth to visit: Chapter 4: Cycad evolution.